 Hiring an Aggravated Assault and Battery Lawyer in Boise, Idaho

 If you have been charged with a battery or assault offense in Boise, ID, we can help you.
-Here at Hooper Law Offices, we understand that regular people can lose their cool and commit actions that they regret later.
+Here at Aaron Hooper, Attorney at Law, we understand that regular people can lose their cool and commit actions that they regret later.
 However, a single such action must not be allowed to tarnish your life.
 With our help, you can fight the charges and seek significantly reduced penalties by showing your previous good conduct and social standing.
 Contact us today to discuss how to defend yourself against the charges.